ioBroker/ioBroker.docs/docs/en/adapterref/iobroker.telegram-menu/README.md

 -   #106 **_Breaking Change!!!_** fixed change `{status:'id':'ID':true}` has now a new parameter, check docs
 -   #107 one line menu without workaround
 -   #103 scrollbar in Navigation and Action
--   small visual changes in actions for small screens
+-   Small visual changes in actions for small screens
--   fixed checkbox send menu after restart in settings
+-   Fixed checkbox send menu after restart in settings
--   #94 menu:number with Float Numbers fixed
+-   #94 Menu:number with Float Numbers fixed
 -   Trigger Info - Overview of all menus and users, only visual but without functions
--   remaining text reattached
+-   Remaining text reattached

 ### 1.6.1 (2023-12-27)